 Breastfeeding: Ideal for InfantsBoth babies and mothers gain many benefits from breastfeeding.
 Breast milk is easy to digest and contains antibodies that can protect infants from bacterial and viral infections.
 Research indicates that women who breastfeed may have lower rates of certain breast and ovarian cancers.

-Read more about the benefits of human milk and breastfeeding by visiting
+Read more about the benefits of human milk and breastfeeding by visiting The DHHS Office on Women's Health, Benefits of Breastfeeding.

 Featured Items